wasmerio/old-docs.wasmer.io/docs/wasmer-js/reference-api/wasm-transformer.md

 `wasmTransformerInit(wasmTransformerUrl: string): Promise`

-Exported function that takes in the url to the wasm file for that the wasm-transformer uses.
+Exported function that takes in the url to the WASM file for that the wasm-transformer uses.
 This is usually within your `node_modules` with the path: `"node_modules/@wasmer/wasm-transformer/wasm-transformer.wasm"`.
-But this path will be different depending on where you host the wasm file.
+But this path will be different depending on where you host the WASM file.

 ```javascript
 import { wasmTransformerInit } from "wasm-transformer/optimized/wasm-transformer.esm";